Brain Injury Rehabilitation

 Defined as an alteration in brain function, or other evidence of brain pathology, caused by an external force.

-Examples of a TBI causes include:
+Examples of a Traumatic Brain Injury (TBI) causes include:

 - motor vehicle accidents